tikibeni/devopswithdocker/README.md

 # DevOps with Docker (University of Helsinki)

-DevOps with Docker's course collection (TKT21036, TKT21037, TKT21038) exercise submissions.
+DevOps with Docker part 1 and 2 (TKT21036 & TKT21037) exercise submissions.

 [Part 1](./pt1/): 15/16 done